Lameguy64/PSn00bSDK/README.md

 * psxgte: Higher level GTE rotate translate and perspective functions, and many matrix transformation functions yet to be implemented.

 * psxspu: Plenty of work to be done.

-* psxapi: BIOS function calls intended for stdio may need to be moved to libc instead.

-* psxetc: Text stream stuff (FntOpen(), FntPrint(), FndFlush()) for debug purposes yet to be implemented.

-* And many more.

-There's been some working prototype CD-ROM code in the works for PSn00bSDK that is functional enough to play CD Audio tracks.
-The prototype code can be found in the SVN repo of PSn00bSDK which can be found in the PSn00bSDK page of Lameguy64's website, if you're interested to work on the CD-ROM implementation yourself.
+Hardware timer driven sound/music system may need to be implemented (an equivalent to the Ss* series of functions in libspu basically).

+* Support for MDEC.

 ## Usage terms